FaizHasan123/innovate_bank/README.md

 This code pattern depends on MongoDB as a session and data store.
 From the [IBM Cloud catalog](https://cloud.ibm.com/catalog), find **MongoDB** and click create.
 Give it a name, choose a region, pick the standard pricing plan and click create.

-**Get your mongo connection string.
+**Get your mongo connection string and TLS.
 Almost all your microservices need it; keep it safe!**

 ![kubectl config](doc/source/images/11.png)